Cray-HPE/docs-csm/install/deploy_management_nodes.md

 #### 3.3.2 Expected Check Output

-Expected output looks something like
+Expected output looks similar to the following:

 ```text
 When prompted, please enter the NCN password for ncn-m002
 Warning: Permanently added 'ncn-m002,10.252.1.11' (ECDSA) to the list of known hosts.